 The general rule of thumb?
 If you’re hoping for pain relief, start small and work up to the most effective dose for you.
 Those with medical conditions should always work with a doctor when starting medical cannabis treatments.

 THC can affect your spatial and short-term working memory.
 The effects of THC on memory are mostly acute, occurring for just a short period of time while under the influence of cannabis.

 After smoking a high-THC strain, you are more likely to forget things like where you left your keys, what your last thought was, or the name of the TV show you were watching.

 Memory tests in long-term cannabis consumers have reviled slight deficits in verbal memory recall, with cannabis consumers losing the ability to remember one word in a verbal memory test for every five years of smoking.
 Though, lifestyle factors could not be completely ruled out as the real culprits behind the memory deficits shown in this particular study.

 Otherwise, research suggests that consuming cannabis may actually improve memory in aging adults.
-To learn more about how cannabis affects the aging brain, read here.

 High-THC strains are not for everyone.
 While they are often preferred by experienced cannabis consumers and medical cannabis patients, unfortunately, high THC strains can come with some downsides.
 Here are a few negative side effects of high-THC strains: